sdsc-hpc-training-org/expanse-101/Expanse_Aggregate.md

 ```

 * In this batch script we are using the GNU compiler, and asking for 2 CPU compute nodes, with 128 tasks per node for a total of 256 tasks.
-* the name of job is set in line 2, while the name of the output file is set in line 3, where "%j" is the SLURM JOB_ID, and and "%N" is the compute node name.
+* the name of job is set in line 2, while the name of the output file is set in line 3, where "%j" is the Slurm JOB_ID, and and "%N" is the compute node name.
 You can name your outupt file however you wish, but it helpful to keep track of the JOB_ID and node info in case something goes wrong.

 * Submit the batch script Submission using the sbatch commmand and monitor the job status using the squeue command: